Tommy Robinson UK rally “draws 3 MILLION”, Trump Launches Investigation of Left - SF633

 And I think the Charlie Kirk murder may contribute to a lot of people's brokenness.

-And in fact, I hope it does, because it's the brokenness that's required.
+And in fact, I hope it does because it's the brokenness that's required.

-If this generates nothing but exploitation and doubling down, with some people saying, Well, you know, violence isn't ever justified, but let's face it, Charlie Kirk was pretty despicable and he was a provocateur and an agitator, and in some ways he got what he deserved.
+If this generates nothing but exploitation and doubling down, with some people saying, well, you know, violence isn't ever justified, but let's face it, Charlie Kirk was pretty despicable and he was a provocateur and an agitator.

-Any version of that, I don't know how you can have that view and and hold in your mind the idea that his wife and kids were there, like his wife and kids were there.
+Any version of that, I don't know how you can have that view and hold in your mind the idea that his wife and kids were there, like his wife and kids were there.

-It's like such a reset, it's such a reset of your reality.
+It's such a reset of your reality.

-Or if you're like, well, because this has happened, we have to annihilate free speech, and this legitimizes further sanctions and controls and shutting people down, and people on the left should be ashamed of themselves.
+Or if you're like, well, because this has happened, we have to annihilate free speech and this legitimizes further sanctions and controls and shutting people down and people on the left should be ashamed of themselves.

 Like, that's not the right idea either.

-If you're like, this is a no more bullshit time, this is a no more bullshit time.
+If you're like, this is a no more bullshit time.

-There's no question, but that no more bullshit is not let's enhance hate and attacks on others.
+But that no more bullshit is not let's enhance hate and attacks on others.

-Am I gonna give up financial security?
+Am I going to give up financial security?

-Am I gonna give up wanting attention?
+Am I going to give up wanting attention?

 What is it that I've got to give up here?